yguillemot/RaQt_maker/README.md

 be implemented.
 * ColorlessList.output lists all the other classes and methods.

+Enums are automatically extracted and should not be added in the white list.

 5.1 - Initialize ColorlessList.output

 The file WhiteList.input is mandatory.